-- Random checks The SQA team randomly checks all project and product documents to ensure that all products adhere to the document standards and that all group members do their job properly.
-Management and product documents are tested for adherence to the ESA Software Engineering standards [ESA] and if their layout and style adheres to the house style defined in SCMP [3].
+Random checks The SQA team randomly checks all project and product documents to ensure that all products adhere to the document standards and that all group members do their job properly.
+Management and product documents are tested for adherence to the ESA Software Engineering standards [8] and if their layout and style adheres to the house style defined in SCMP [3].
 Furthermore the references and tracing to other documents are investigated.
 It is observed that program code adheres to the coding standards.
 Random checks are an addition to the reviews.
 Every document undergoes a random check at least once.
 To save time, the SQA team does not have to write a report, however, it does keep a log of all random checks.
-It also reports the results to the author and his team leader (possibly) - during a progress meeting).
+It also reports the results to the author and his team leader (possibly during a progress meeting).
 If problems are discovered a date is set when the problem must be solved and then the document is checked again.
-The SQA team also does random checks on tools as described in the SCMP [3] - 185 on tools as described in the SCMP [3].
+The SQA team also does random checks on tools as described in the SCMP [3].